New Jersey Man Creates 14-Foot Snow Sculpture Of Lincoln Memorial In Front Yard

 “You have to have the weather just right.
 I have to feel good.
 I have to be not traveling, not commuting into New York where I normally work,” Schott said.
 “So, everything just aligned to be able to do this, and maybe there was something bigger, beyond me, that allowed it to happen.”

 Schott told Rincon he spent about 60 hours on the project.
-Despite some body aches, he said it was well worth it.MORE: Commack Fire Department Sends Truck, Gear To Rural Tennessee Fire Crew In Need Of Lifesaving Equipment
+Despite some body aches, he said it was well worth it.MORE: Texas Representative Ron Wright Dies After Contracting COVID-19